mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/01-bullshit-jobs-age-of-automation.md

 **Who's left:** A few high-level EAs who do actual strategic work.
 Everyone else is now "office operations specialists" making $15/hour instead of $45/hour.

 ### Goons: Sales Development Representatives

+**Jamal's Reality Check**: Jamal, a 24-year-old recent college graduate, took an SDR role at a fintech startup thinking it was his entry point into sales.
+Fresh out of Howard University with a business degree, he was eager to prove himself in tech.

+Six months in, his manager introduced "AI-powered outreach tools" that could personalize cold emails at scale.
+What used to take Jamal's team of five people a full day now took one person an hour.
+Four of his teammates were laid off.
+Jamal kept his job but now competes with AI-generated content for prospect attention.

+"I spend more time training the AI than actually selling," Jamal says.
+"And I know it's getting better at my job every week."

 **What they used to do:**
 - Send cold emails